positron48/hamster-to-redmine/README.md

 Script dirrectly connect to Hamster's sqlite database file to get time data.
 Time data are grouped by number of task and send via [python-redmine](http://python-redmine.readthedocs.io/installation.html) to server.

-To use this script you need run in like this:
+To use this script you need run it like this:
 ```
 $ python hamster-to-redmine.py [date]
 ```